With Bill O’Reilly Gone, Fox News Announces New Prime-Time Lineup

 If past performance is any indication, Tucker Carlson should be able to hold on to O’Reilly’s loyal viewership unless they are alienated by the way the network dismissed the longtime proprietor of the “no-spin zone.”
 Notably, The O’Reilly Factor ratings actually spiked during the controversy.
 In his final week on the air, “O’Reilly saw his viewers between 25 and 54 – the audience most coveted by advertisers – rise 42%, while overall viewership surged 28%,” Variety explained.

 The Five, another successful show originally launched as a replacement for the departing Glenn Beck, will move from 5 p.m. to 9 p.m.
-It will continue to air on a live basis which poses somewhat of a lifestyle adjustment for the personalities.
+It will continue to air on a live basis which poses somewhat of a lifestyle adjustment for the personalities and the production staff.
 In case you were wondering, it will not be renamed The Nine.

 O’Reilly protege Jesse Watters, best known for his satirical man/woman on the street “Watters World” segments, will replace Eric Bolling in the center chair, and joins Kimberly Guilfoyle, Dana Perino, Greg Gutfeld, and the Bob Beckel/Juan Williams rotation around the table.
 An official announcement from The Five crew is imminent at this writing, and the video clip will be embedded below as soon as it becomes available.